haibchen/talks/README.md

 * [It's not what you read, it's what you ignore](https://www.youtube.com/watch?v=IWPgUn8tL8s) [01:01:52] by **Scott Hanselman** (2012)
 * [WAT](https://www.destroyallsoftware.com/talks/wat) [00:04:17] by **Gary Bernhardt** (2012)
 * [Linus Torvalds on git](https://www.youtube.com/watch?v=4XpnKHJAok8) [01:10:15] by **Linus Torvalds** (2007) [A]

-## Contributing

-Generally, a lot of talks are welcome on this list.
-The topic does not matter too much - it should be linked to Computer Science - but the format does.
-Talks are welcome if
-* they were recorded at a conference or meetup (i.e. no screencasts or vlogging)
-* they are awesome™!

-I hope that is straightforward, understandable and makes sense.

-When adding a new section/subsection or entry, please try to ensure it's sorted accordingly:

-* The two top-level sections (Languages and Theory) have their subsection headings organised alphabetically (`APL` > `VimL`).

-* The Languages subsections are sorted ascending by year (last field), then alphabetically by title.
-For example, an entry with `(2012)` should be below one with `(2017)` regardless of title; entries from the same year are then alphabetised within each year-group.
-  * Groups of years are separated from one another by `<br>\n` (`<br>` followed by an empty line), except if a group would contain only a few (<= 3) talks and it is near another small group, in which case small adjacent year-groups are consolidated.
-An entry or two might also be included in an adjacent larger year-group iff the entries have different years.

-* The Theory subsections are sorted only ascendingly by year, with no attention to title, and no grouping by year.
-  * It doesn't matter where in a group of same-year-talks a specific (added) talk goes.